vkatti/vkatti/README.md

 -   :telescope: I’m currently building my online profile.
 Check out my [distill website and blog hosted on Netlify](https://vishalkatti.com "https://vishalkatti.com").
--   :seedling: I’m currently learning Statistics with R from Coursera offered by Duke University.
+-   :seedling: I’m currently learning Python for data analysis.
 I am also learning to manage my productivity in this pandemic-induced WFH.
 -   :dancers: I’m looking to collaborate on anything R related outside of my work network.
 -   :thinking: I’m looking for full-time remote job at an org. that uses